Fellow, Energy and Environmental Policy Program; Professor and Interim Co-Head, Department of Philosophy

-“Nuclear Power” in Routledge Companion to Environmental Ethics, Benjamin Hale and Andrew Light, eds., forthcoming, Routledge/Taylor & Francis.
+“Nuclear Power” in Routledge Companion to Environmental Ethics, Benjamin Hale and Andrew Light, eds., Routledge/Taylor & Francis, invited, forthcoming.

 “Non-Anthropocentric Nuclear Energy Ethics,” ch.
 9 in Ethics of Nuclear Energy: Risk, Justice and Democracy in the post-Fukushima Era, Behnam Taebi and Sabine Roeser, eds., Cambridge University Press, 2015.

 “Casualties as a Moral Measure of Climate Change,” Climatic Change 130, 3 (June 2015), pp. 347-58, DOI 10.1007/s10584-014-1131-2.